FELA Lawyer • Attorney for Injured Railroad Workers

-Railroad work is some of the most dangerous work that a person can do.
-There are several safety laws that reflect the danger posed to railroad workers when they report for duty.
-The Federal Employer’s Liability Act (FELA) and other laws were designed to hold railroad companies and managers responsible for creating and maintaining a safe environment for their employees.
-A railroad injury lawyer can help.
-Contact our FELA Attorneys for a free consultation.
+Being injured while doing railroad work can lead to significant injuries that can put you out of work for months, years or indefinitely.
+However, because railroad work is some of the most dangerous work that a person can do, there are exclusive remedies in place for railroad workers.
+Several safety laws reflect the danger posed to railroad workers when they report for duty.
+The Federal Employer’s Liability Act (FELA) and other laws were designed more than 110 years ago to hold railroad companies and managers responsible for creating and maintaining a safe environment for their employees.
+A railroad injury attorney can help.
+Contact a National FELA Lawyer from The Carlson Law Firm for a free consultation.

 In the unfortunate instance that a railroad worker is injured, FELA provides fair compensation for on-the-job-related injuries or death for employees and/or their families.
 FELA attorneys at The Carlson Law Firm can help you through this difficult time and get you the compensation needed to move forward with your life.
 Call us today for a free consultation with a railroad injury lawyer.

 Railroad workers are not covered by the standard employee’s compensation laws.
 The Federal Employer Liability Act was adopted by Congress in 1908 after a high number of railroad work-related deaths.
 FELA allows injured railroad workers and their families to sue a company when an injury is directly related to their work.

 Congress enacted FELA to relieve the financial burdens placed on railroad workers from the following: